 We invite contributions from economics, sociology and educational science that address the following (or closely related) topics for low- and middle-income countries:

-Only submissions of full papers are accepted which should be submitted through this website.
+Only submissions of extended abstracts or full papers (min.
+3 pages) are accepted.
+These should be submitted through this website.
 Therefore, please go on the tab "Conference submissions and registration as attendee".

 Opening call for papers: November 15, 2019